 - Food and water

 - Additional fuel canisters

-The whole 4000 square kilometres of land is vastly scattered by Costello and Yiyinti ranges.
-Unbelievably there are 48 destinations to explore in this vast land: waterfalls, rock and plunge pools, gorges, lakes, billabongs, creek and swamps.
+The entire 4000 square kilometres of land is largely dominated by the Costello and Yiyinti ranges.
+Unbelievably, there are 48 destinations to explore in this vast land, including waterfalls, rock and plunge pools, gorges, lakes, billabongs, creeks, and swamps.

 What national park has so many destinations?

 Also, there are countless water holes with safe swimming.
 Refer to Lorella springs Mud Map for the details about all destinations to explore.
 It is a really well-made map by Rhett Walker – the owner.

 In addition, Lorella Springs is also a birdwatching paradise, with 182 different species of birds to observe.
 The property provides a separate page on their website where visitors can download the birdwatching checklist.